Deep Polynomial Chaos Expansion: EXPERIMENTS

+\cref{fig:bratley_scalability} shows the performance of all benchmark PCEs and the DeepPCE on the Bratley Sum function for input dimensions $D = [100, 250, 500, 750, 1000, 2000]$.
+While the standard $\text{PCE}_q$ already breaks down with $D=250$, the sparse methods scale considerably better, with the $\text{BA-PCE}_{\text{OMP}}$ managing to scale up to 750 input dimensions.
+DeepPCE scales beyond this threshold and outperforms the sparse methods in terms of data fit in lower dimensional settings.

-\paragraph{PCE Benchmark} The \emph{100D function} $f: \mathbb{R}^{100} \mapsto \mathbb{R}$ is a common benchmark for sensitivity analysis with PCEs \citep{luthen2021Sparse}.
-We compare the DeepPCE to two standard PCEs using different truncations, (i) a truncation based on the total order of the expansion ($||\midxa||_1 \leq K$) (\lq PCE $q=1$\rq), (ii) a PCE using a hyperbolic truncation scheme ($||\midxa||_{0.8} \leq K$) (\lq PCE $q = 0.8$\rq) \citep{blatman2011Adaptive} with $K = 3$.
-First order Sobol indices \eqref{eq:def-first-order-sobol} are presented in Figure \ref{fig:sensitivity_analysis}, showing that the DeepPCE performs on-par with the best shallow PCE in identifying variance contributions of single input variables.
-For the MLP, Sobol indices are approximated using Monte Carlo with a grid-based sampling approach.
-For each $X_i$, we use $10^9$ samples to compute $\Var_{X_{i}}(\E_{\lnot \X_{i}}[Y \ | X_i])$.
-Measured wall clock time for computing MLP Sobol indices is longer by a factor of $10^4$ compared to the analytical computation with the DeepPCE (hours vs. a single second).
+First order and total effect Sobol indices (\cref{eq:def-first-order-sobol,eq:def-total-order-sobol}) for the Sobol G* function for $D = 100$ are shown in \cref{fig:sobol}.
+The DeepPCE achieves the best approximation of both first order and total effect Sobol indices, outperforming all shallow PCE variants which have a tendency to underestimate the variances.
+For the MLP, we obtain Sobol indices by Monte Carlo sampling with $10^8$ samples.
+As shown in \cref{fig:sobol}, the MLP does not manage to provide accurate estimates especially for first order Sobol indices.
+Additionally, the Monte Carlo estimation has by far the longest runtime.
+The wall clock time for computing MLP Sobol indices is longer by a factor of $10^3$ to $10^4$ compared to the analytical computation with the DeepPCE (hours vs. less than a second).

-\paragraph{Darcy flow} This two-dimensional PDE is a common benchmark for data-driven physics models.
-We use the dataset provided by \cite{zhu2018Bayesian}.
-The input is a random permeability field, the output is a velocity field.
-Training was performed using 5000 training samples, while 5000 data samples were used for validation and evaluation.
-Another 2000 samples were used as holdout test set.
-The DeepPCE shows competitive predictive performance compared to a MLP, with relative MSEs of 0.0550 for the DeepPCE and 0.0489 for the MLP.
-Randomly selected test samples are shown in appendix \ref{app:experiments}.

-\paragraph{Steady-state diffusion} The two-dimensional PDE consists of a random diffusion coefficient modeled as a Gaussian random field and a corresponding pressure field as output.
-The data was generated using the solver provided by \cite{tripathy2018Deep}.
-We generate a dataset with 10000 samples and a holdout test set with 2000 samples.
-As in the Darcy flow experiment, we train each network with 5000 samples and use the remaining 5000 samples for validation and evaluation.
-The DeepPCE shows predictive performance on par with the MLP on the holdout test set --- both models manage to fit the data almost perfectly (relative MSEs of 0.0001 for the DeepPCE and 0.0002 for the MLP).
-Randomly selected test samples are shown in appendix \ref{app:experiments}.